ze0nni/telnet-server/README.md

 * Limitations of some of the commands:

-> ls: It only list the files within the working directory
+> ls: It only list the files within the working directory, so path as argument isn't supported.

-> cd: supports cd into sub-directories of the 'user.home' directory.
-Full path can is also supported such as '/usr/local' or 'C:\Documents'.
+> cd: It supports navigating into sub-directories of the 'user.home' directory.
+Full path is also supported such as '/usr/local' or 'C:\Documents'.

 How to build the jar
 =====================